pocomane/brewed-in-the-apocalypse/bita.md

 - What does your character wish I’d do?
 - How could I get your character to _ ?

-__Asses the situation__ - When you read a charged situation and you have to roll:
+__Asses the situation__ - When you, a protagonist, read a charged situation and you have to roll:

 - On Success ask to the scenarist 3 questions from the list
 - On Twist ask to the scenarist 1 question from the list